markwest1972/johnny_five_intro/exercises/04_potentiometer_led_and_servo.md

 #### Step 2 : Running the Code ####

-1. Create a new file called "04_potentiometer_led_and_servo.js"in your *johnny_five_intro root directory*.
+1. 1.
+Create a new Javascript source file (with a .js suffix) in your *johnny_five_intro root directory*.
-2. Populate this new file with the following Javascript code:
+2. Populate this file with the following Javascript code:

         var five = require("johnny-five");
         var myBoard, myServo, myPotentiometer;